-If you are thinking of starting a business, you should think about some of these: what sort of business, who are the customers, the state of the economy, do you need a bank loan / leasing, your break-even point ( how much sales before you get to zero profit, zero losses ), the possible profit, the possibilities to grow the business, the impact of being the business owner on all areas of your life and the degree of risk involved.
+If you are thinking of starting a business, you think about some of these: what sort of business, who are the customers, the state of the economy, do you need a bank loan/leasing, your break-even point (how much sale before you get to zero profit, zero losses), the possible profit, the possibilities to grow the business, the impact of being the business owner on all areas of your life and the degree of risk involved.

 You should prepare a business plan that will address such planning matters as: the source of your business capital, including your start-up requirements as well as your working capital funding (tax -efficiency is an important factor here), whether it should be VAT registered and the business structure that will best meet your needs - sole trader / sole practitioner, partnership, limited liability partnership or limited company.

 Most people use SatNav to aid navigation - in fact many would suggest that this is the most important car accessory.
 Likewise, a business plan is to help you navigate the direction of the business.
 We can help you through the planning and decision making process - and with the necessary tax registrations.